-(a) Non-compliance cases / counter-filing cases
+(1) Non-compliance cases / counter-filing cases

-Conventionally, the following cases have been discussed as famous non-compliance cases: (a) subsidy cases (such as shipbuilding subsidies in the EU and the Republic of Korea19; aircraft subsidies in Canada and Brazil20; and aircraft subsidies in the United States and the EU21); (b) SPS cases (Australia - Measures Affecting Importation of Salmon22); (c) the so-called transatlantic issues23 (European Communities - Measures Concerning Meat and Meat Products (Hormones)24; European Communities - Regime for the Importation, Sale and Distribution of Bananas25; United
+Conventionally, the following cases have been discussed as famous non-compliance cases: (a) subsidy cases (such as shipbuilding subsidies in the EU and the Republic of Korea26; aircraft subsidies in Canada and Brazil27; and aircraft subsidies in the United States and the EU28); (b) SPS cases (Australia - Measures Affecting Importation of Salmon29); (c) the so-called transatlantic issues30 (European Communities - Measures Concerning Meat and Meat Products (Hormones)31; European Communities - Regime for the Importation, Sale and Distribution of Bananas32; United States - Tax Treatment for "Foreign Sales Corporations"33; United States - Section 110(5) of US Copyright Act34; and United States - Section 211 Omnibus Appropriations Act of 199835); and (d) US AD measures (such as United States - Continued Dumping and Subsidy Offset Act of 200036; and United States - Laws, Regulations and Methodology for Calculating Dumping Margins (Zeroing)37).
+Among these, (b) and (d) are cases where compliance is not achieved in spite of recommendations to remedy the measures (non-compliance cases), whereas (a) and (c) are cases where, in addition to non-compliance in the first case, the respondent filed another case under the dispute settlement procedure as if to counter the first case (counter-filing cases).